Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   commercial thoroughfare, possibly Daedalus Street or a similar major avenue, reasonably accessible from the Guild/Babel area but not directly adjacent to the tower itself.

-* **Exterior:** From the rain-slicked or sun-drenched cobblestone street, the Hostess presents a facade of **sturdy respectability**.
+* **Exterior:** From the rain-slicked or sun-drenched cobblestone street, the Hostess presents a facade of sturdy respectability.
 Built likely from a combination of dark, heavy timber beams and solid stonework, it rises perhaps two or three stories high, blending seamlessly with the surrounding prosperous architecture of its district.
 Large, * *leaded glass windows** punctuate the lower level, maybe slightly bowed outwards, offering inviting glimpses of the warm interior and the patrons within.
 These windows are kept notably clean, reflecting the establishment's overall